Colman Domingo: 2008–2014: Theatre success and minor film work

-Domingo also appeared in Lee's films Miracle at St. Anna (2008) and Red Hook Summer (2012).
-Around this time, he also booked supporting roles as Private Harold Green in Steven Spielberg's historical epic Lincoln (2012), as Lawson Bowman in 42 (2013), as Freddie Fallows in The Butler (2013), and as Ralph Abernathy in Selma (2014).
+Domingo collaborated with Spike Lee again for a supporting role in the film Red Hook Summer (2012).
+Around this time, he booked a small part as Private Harold Green in the opening scenes of Steven Spielberg's historical epic Lincoln (2012) which was critically acclaimed and a box office hit; Spielberg cast him after having previously cast him in a small part in a cancelled George Gershwin biopic.
+Domingo then appeared in minor supporting roles in similarly successful films 42 (2013), The Butler (2013), and Selma (2014).

+From June 14 to July 18, 2014, Domingo returned to theatre to play Billy Flynn in the Broadway revival of Chicago.
 According to The New York Times, Domingo considered "quitting the acting business over the rejection" in 2014 due to missing out on many film and television auditions, including one for a small role on Boardwalk Empire because casting directors allegedly said that his skin was too dark.
 Domingo described breaking down with emotions after being rejected for a role he and others felt was perfect for him and subsequently decided his talents weren't best used in acting, and he should instead pursue a business in photographing headshots.
 However, around this time, a friend introduced him to a manager who made some changes with Domingo to his auditioning style and put him forward for different types of roles.
-These changes helped Domingo to get booked for his breakout role in AMC's The Walking Dead spinoff television series, Fear the Walking Dead, which Domingo has said "gave me a new footing back in the industry, believing I had something to give."
+These changes helped Domingo to get booked for his breakout role in AMC's The Walking Dead spinoff television series, Fear the Walking Dead, which Domingo has said "gave me a new footing back in the industry, believing I had something to give".